Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Poisson brackets

-Additionally, Proposition~\ref{prop:symm.action} applied to the brackets \eqref{lrl.bracket.alg} shows that the 7-dimensional vector space spanned by $E$, $L^i$, $M^i$ carries a homomorphic representation of the LRL symmetry algebra \eqref{lrl.symm.alg}.
-The same statement holds for the symmetry algebra \eqref{lrldirection.symm.alg} and the 7-dimensional vector space spanned by $E$, $L^i$, $\Theta^i$.
+Similarly, from the brackets \eqref{lrl.bracket.alg}, observe that the 7-dimensional vector space spanned by $E$, $L^i$, $M^i$ carries a homomorphic representation of the LRL symmetry algebra.
+The same statement holds for the symmetry algebra in Theorem~\ref{thm:lrldirection.alg} on the span of $E$, $L^i$, $\Theta^i$.